KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\deals\models.py:54`

 **Description**:
-The `Deal.get_deal` method in the `Deal` class is designed to retrieve or access information about a specific deal using its unique identifier (`deal_id`) within the EeazyCRM system.
+The `Deal.get_deal` method in the `Deal` class is used to retrieve a specific deal using its `deal_id`.
+It is likely called by other methods or functions that need to access or manipulate information about a specific deal in the EeazyCRM system.

 ---